Hermann Schüller

 Hermann Schüller (1893–1948) was a German writer and Communist activist.
 He was one of the founders of the League for Proletarian Culture in 1919.
 In October 1920, with Erwin Piscator he founded the Proletarian Theatre, Stage of the Revolutionary Workers of Greater Berlin.

 Räte-Zeitung

 In 1919 Schüller wrote for the Räte-Zeitung.
 He also produced a series of pamphlets called Der Aufbau: Flugblätter an Jugend.
 Three of these were written by himself.
 Hans Reichenbach contributed Volume 5 Student und Sozialismus.

 Der Aufbau: Flugblätter an Jugend

-Der Aufbau: Flugblätter an Jugend (Constructure: Pamphlets for Youth) was a series of pamphlets produced by Schüller:
+Der Aufbau: Flugblätter an Jugend (Structure: Pamphlets for Youth) was a series of pamphlets produced by Schüller: